softwaremill/scalar-conf-website/README.md

 ### NodeJS

-To work on project (update anyhting on website) first you need [Node.js](http://nodejs.org/) to be installed.
+To work on project (update anything on website) first you need [Node.js](http://nodejs.org/) to be installed.
 To check, if it's installed, run command `node -v` in console.
 If you see version - than you have it installed.